AviatrixSystems/Docs/HowTos/transitgw_external.rst

   - The external device advertises its IP address to VGW.
   - The external device advertises the on-prem network CIDR list to Aviatrix Transit GW.

-Over Private Network in Azure
+Over a Private Network in Azure
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When the underlying infrastructure is Azure Express Route, the External Device options are IPsec or LAN, as shown below.